Surveys

 Please Note

-Whilst the FICM has agreed to circulate the links for these surveys for the interest of its members, unless otherwise noted, FICM is not part of the survey teams nor official sponsors of any of these research projects.
+Whilst the FICM has agreed to circulate the links for external surveys for the interest of its members, unless otherwise noted, FICM is not part of the survey teams nor official sponsors of any of these research projects.

 Any queries related to these surveys should be directed to the survey team, not FICM.